How to Draw Polygons in Scratch

 What’s Covered in This Tutorial

-• How to calculate turning angles to draw equilateral polygons
+• How to calculate turning angles to draw any equilateral polygon

-• How to use variables and sliders to control the shape’s sides, length, and color
+• How to use variables and sliders to control the shape’s sides, length, and pen color

-• How to use loops to draw shapes with less code
+• How loops let you draw shapes without repeating code

-• How to keep the code organized using custom blocks
+• How to organize your program with custom blocks

 • How to draw on the stage using Scratch’s pen extension